-Issue Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Large Lot Residential Lots are to designed to: Lots are to be designed to: - create a sense of street address and streetscape character; - be proportionally wider than deep; and - respond to the character of the area they are located in; and - maximise side setbacks and create openness between dwellings. minimise the loss of native vegetation either within the development or in adjacent road reserves (refer Officer NVPP).
+(saue Planning and Design Guidelines that must be met Planning and Design Guidelines that should be mat Large Lot Residential Lots are to designed to: Lots are to be designed to: create a sense of street address and streetscape character; be proportionally wider than deep; and respond to the character of the area they are located in; and maximise side setbacks and create openness between dwellings. minimise the loss of native vegetation either within the development or in adjacent road reserves (refer Officer NVPP).
 Building design is to utilise colours and materials that are reflective of the natural surrounds.
-Lots are to be a minimum of 1,000 square metres where the lot: - abuts an existing road reserve; and/or - is located at or above the 80 metre contour.
+Lots are to be a minimum of 1,000 square metres where the lot: abuts an existing road reserve; and/or is located at or above the 80 metre contour.
 Environmental Residential A building envelope plan is required for all land shown as Environmental Residential (A, B or C) in Plan 8.
-In the area shown as Environmental Residential C in Plan 8: encourage consolidation of existing lots to provide optimal The location of building envelopes are to: subdivision layouts; - maximise retention of native vegetation and protect adjacent environmentally sensitive - avoid creation of battle axe type lots; and/or, areas; - create a sense of street address by fronting onto adjoining roads. - be located on the flatter part of sites, to limit any cut and fill on the sites; Lots are to be designed to: be proportionally wider than deep, to maximise side setbacks and create openness between dwellings; and, address the bushfire risk management requirements that apply to Environmental Residential A or B (refer Section 4.5.11). include the use of colours and materials that are reflective of the natural surrounds.
-In the area shown as Environmental Residential A or B in Plan 8: In the area shown as Environmental Residential A or B in Plan 8, where subdivision is to respond to topography and ensure that the construction of any dwelling requires minimal cut and/or fill; and · - lots are no less than 600 square metres. • In the area shown as Environmental Residential B in Plan 8 and on Lot 2 PS312844, where vegetation is to be retained in a lot, that lot is to be no less than 4,000 square metres.
-In the area shown as Environmental Residential C in Plan 8: - a density of 5 dwellings per hectare is to be achieved; - the setback of any dwellings from the Cardinia Creek Parklands is to be maximised; and the visual bulk of development must not adversely impact on the rural character of the western end of Rix Road or Thomas Street.
+In the area shown as Environmental Residential C in Plan 8: encourage consolidation of existing lots to provide optimal The location of building envelopes are to: subdivision layouts; - maximise retention of native vegetation and protect adjacent environmentally sensitive avoid creation of battle axe type lots; and/or, areas; - create a sense of street address by fronting onto adjoining roads. be located on the flatter part of sites, to limit any cut and fill on the sites; Lots are to be designed to: be located away from the tops of significant ridgelines to retain the prominence of the ridgeline and provide sufficient land for landscaping to obscure any buildings; and be proportionally wider than deep, to maximise side setbacks and create openness between dwellings; and, address the bushfire risk management requirements that apply to Environmental Residential A or B (refer Section 4.5.11). include the use of colours and materials that are reflective of the natural surrounds.
+In the area shown as Environmental Residential A or B in Plan 8: In the area shown as Environmental Residential A or B in Plan 8, wher subdivision is to respond to topography and ensure that the construction of any dwelling requires minimal cut and/or fill; and the slope is greater than 20 percent across half of a proposed lot, the size of the lot is to be greater than 1500 square metres. lots are no less than 600 square metres.
+In the area shown as Environmental Residential B in Plan 8 and on Lot 2 PS312844, where vegetation is to be retained in a lot, that lot is to be no less than 4,000 square metres.
+In the area shown as Environmental Residential C in Plan 8: a density of 5 dwellings per hectare is to be achieved; - the setback of any dwellings from the Cardinia Creek Parklands is to be maximised; and the visual bulk of development must not adversely impact on the rural character of the western end of Rix Road or Thomas Street.